OISTE/repository/OWGTMCPS.md

 ### 5.1.7  Waste disposal

-The disposal of optical or magnetic media and paper containing any information generated during OGTM operations is executed following procedures established for such purposes, including demagnetization and/or destruction processes, depending on the media type to be disposed.
+The disposal of optical or magnetic media and paper containing any information generated during OWGTM operations is executed following procedures established for such purposes, including demagnetization and/or destruction processes, depending on the media type to be disposed.

 ### 5.1.8  Off-site backup

-OGTM executes a backup copy of all information needed to promote a secondary datacenter to operational status in the event of a disaster preventing the main datacenter from maintaining an adequate service level.
+OWGTM executes a backup copy of all information needed to promote a secondary datacenter to operational status in the event of a disaster preventing the main datacenter from maintaining an adequate service level.

 A remote backup copy is periodically made and stored in a way such that dual access control is required to restore the backup copies.

 ## 5.2  Procedural controls

-The information systems and services incorporated in the OGTM are operated in a secure manner, following a set of predefined procedures that are enforced by the OGTM and verified through periodical auditing activities.
+The information systems and services incorporated in the OWGTM are operated in a secure manner, following a set of predefined procedures that are enforced by the OWGTM and verified through periodical auditing activities.

 For security reasons the information related to these controls are classified as “CONFIDENTIAL” and this document may only disclose a summarized version.
-Further detailed information is only disclosed to accredited auditors who are responsible for reviewing OGTM components and operations.
+Further detailed information is only disclosed to accredited auditors who are responsible for reviewing OWGTM components and operations.

 ### 5.2.1  Trusted roles

-The OGTM establishes and enforces a strict security policy to control all operations performed at any level of the Trust Model.
+The OWGTM establishes and enforces a strict security policy to control all operations performed at any level of the Trust Model.
 This includes the identification and control of the Persons performing those operations.
 These Persons are considered “Trusted Roles” and include, but are not limited to:
 - Certification Authority Administrator
 - Certification Authority Operator
 - Registration Authority Administrator